Application form for membership and policies

 Cheques should be made out to Association of Bloodhound Breeders and sent to The Treasurer, Duncan Robertson,

 Click on the hound to down load the application form.
 Please complete and send to the Secretary with fees.
-If you do not know two people to nominate you, add a note indicating your area of interest in the breed and the committee will sort out nominations.
+If you do not know two people to nominate you, add a note indicating your area of interest in the breed and the committee will arrange nominations.

 The Members Secretary: Mrs Jan Dunn, 23 Humford Way, Bayard Wood, Bedlington, Northumberland NE22 5ET